 Normal statistical quality checking related to assessment of magnitude and trends has been carried out.
 At present, no verification has been carried out for the specific source-sector emissions.

 Source-specific recalculations including changes made in response to the review process

-- Information of ammonia production volumes 1990-1992 added to the IIR in the 2019 submission. - NH3 emissions in 1990-1992 included in the inventory and documented in the IIR.
+- Information of ammonia production volumes 1990-1992 added to the IIR - NH3 emissions in 1990-1992 were included in the inventory and documented in the IIR.